bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 **Contact**

-For all other matters concerning security on the OpenShift Container Platform, please contact the [platform services team](mailto:PlatformServicesTeam@gov.bc.ca).
+For all other matters concerning security on the OpenShift Container Platform, please contact the [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).

 ---
 ---